22MH1A42G1/React/Final_Doc.md

 # Day 01

 ---

 ## React

-React is a JavaScript library for building user interfaces (UIs) on the web.
+React is an open-source JavaScript library developed by Meta for building fast, interactive, and reusable user interfaces using components and a Virtual DOM.
 React is a declarative, component based library that allows developers to build reusable UI components and It follows the Virtual DOM (Document Object Model) approach, which optimizes rendering performance by minimizing DOM updates.
 React is fast and works well with other tools and libraries.

 <img width="1000" height="500" alt="image" src="https://github.com/user-attachments/assets/5c3df556-db0d-4854-bd56-7d830d020692" />